What is the Biotechnology Training Program at the University of Wisconsin–Madison?

 The NIGMS-funded Biotechnology Training Program (BTP) at the University of Wisconsin–Madison provides foundational training for a diverse group of pre-doctoral students engaged in cutting-edge research across the interface of the biological, physical, and engineering sciences.
 BTP fosters an environment that welcomes all scientists.
-The program and its trainers believe diversity of all kinds — such as underrepresented groups, those with disabilities, and scientific diversity — enhances educational, personal, and scientific outcomes.
+The program and its mentors believe diversity of all kinds — such as underrepresented groups, those with disabilities, and scientific diversity — enhances educational, personal, and scientific outcomes.
 Having started in 1989, the program is one of the oldest and largest in the United States.

-Students who are applying to BTP’s participating graduate programs and are interested in the research group of a BTP trainer are eligible to be nominated for the program.
+Students who are applying to BTP’s participating graduate programs and are interested in the research group of a BTP mentor are eligible to be nominated for the program.
 Students in BTP receive funding for their stipend and tuition but also have all student fees (called segregated fees at UW–Madison) covered by the program.
 If you are interested in BTP, feel free to read about the Program Outcomes.
-BTP trainees must be studying in the lab of one of the many faculty trainers.
+BTP trainees must be studying in the lab of one of the many faculty mentors.
 For information on how to become part of the program, look to the Nomination page.

 What is biotechnology?

 Biotechnology is the broad use of biological systems to create a technical product or process.
 It is vital to growth and innovation in the United States and across the globe.
-Since 1989, a group of multi-disciplinary faculty ranging from across campus have served as trainers for a diverse group of student trainees taking advantage of the opportunities BTP offers.
+Since 1989, a group of multi-disciplinary faculty ranging from across campus have served as mentors for a diverse group of student trainees taking advantage of the opportunities BTP offers.
 Alumni of BTP go on to successful careers in biotechnology, pharmaceuticals, entrepreneurship, and academic research — serving as postdoctoral fellows, university professors, and government or industry scientists, and more.

 What will I do in BTP?